 The robots are to meet the SPARC robot construction requirements.
 We will not specifically require a power light, but there needs to be some means of identifying when the robot is powered on such as noise or light. http://sparc.tools/wordpress/wp-content/uploads/2019/SPARC_Robot_Construction_Specifications_v1.3.pdf The scale will be +/- 2 gram precision with calibration weights available.
 I allow shufflers and non-wheeled drivetrain weight bonuses.
 Examples include Droopy, bristlebots, and non-wheeled varations on No Fly Zone.
 I'll also allow flamethrowers with pre-approval as to fuel choice.
 I'm also going to do 100% knockout required rule for multibots to encourage their use.

 It is suggested that you bring your own table and chairs.
-There won’t be enough for everyone given the advised distancing requirements, and several teams are flying in.
+There won’t be enough for everyone, and a couple teams are flying in.
 Also, only about half of the pit tables will likely be under the overhang/eaves.
 If you have a canopy, I suggest bringing it.
 The bathroom is back inside the store behind the counter on the right with the oscilloscopes and stuff on it.

 The venue is power-limited.
 There will be a soldering area inside the store and a battery charging table outside with AC.
-(No AC powered heatguns allowed but torches are to be provided for heatshrink, etc.) If you would like to charge your batteries at your pit table or run other equipment, please bring a battery to power your stuff.
+If you would like to charge your batteries at your pit table or run other equipment, please bring a battery to power your stuff.
 Additionally, the last matches of the day might happen after dark though I don't plan on it.
 There is lighting over about half of the pit area, but headlamps or battery powered worklights may be a very good idea if you expect to do well.
+I will be bringing 4 TS-100-pattern soldering irons with 24V batteries.
+If you want to borrow one or a 3S Li-Ion battery with XT60 to run your charger, find me or prefereably contact me in advance.

 The arena will be the same as the last event, but I'm bringing a Swiffer to clean the sawdust off the polycarbonate.
 For people with low profile bots or forks, please be aware that plywood floors develop deep gouges that can trap bots or leave them stuck.
 I'll also try to elevate it by a couple inches, if I have the time.
 The floor is going to be the same floor just flipped over.